Getting Started with AutoGPT: Self-Hosting Guide¶

 Additional Notes¶

-You may want to change your encryption key in the .env
+You may want to change your encryption key in the .env file in the autogpt_platform/backend directory.

 To generate a new encryption key, run the following command in python: